sinkaroid/jandapress/README.md

 ## Frequently asked questions
 **Q: The website response is slow**
-*That's unfortunate, This repository was opensource already, You can host and deploy Jandapress with your own instance.
-Any fixes and improvements will updating to this repo.*
+> That's unfortunate, This repository was opensource already, You can host and deploy Jandapress with your own instance.
+Any fixes and improvements will updating to this repo.

 **Q: I dont want to host my own instance**
-*That's unfortunate, Feel free to hit the "Sponsor this project" button, any kind of donations will helps us to funding the development.*
+> That's unfortunate, Hit the "Sponsor this project" button, any kind of donations will helps me to funding the development.

 ## Pronunciation
 [`id_ID`](https://www.localeplanet.com/java/id-ID/index.html) • **/jan·da/** — dewasa dan mengikat; _(?)_